Luigi573/GlobalSystemsPage/README.md

   - Includes a photo gallery showcasing completed projects by the company.
   - **Contact Us**
   - Form that lets the user send an email to the company in order to request a service.
 It sends a CC to the sender

+## Back End

+- **Email Service**
+  - PhP class used to send Emails thanks to Mailer library.
+It uses the address: globalsystems.bot@gmail.com
+- **EmailServiceTest**
+  - Test class made with phpUnit framework to verify EmailService.php's proper functionality

 ## Running the Website Locally